Boyband (band): "You Really Got Me"

 The Kinks' classic "You Really Got Me" was chosen as the first single and was recorded in two days with vocal coaching provided by former TrueBliss-star Joe Cotton.
 The single was backed with a cover of Def Leppard's "Pour Some Sugar On Me".
 The song made an immediate impact on radio, being the eighth most-added song to radio on the week of release.
-The boys then embarked on an intense two-week nationwide publicity tour stretching from Fat Boy's hometown of Bluff to Whangarei and on the week ending 8 October 2006 they debuted at #1 on the New Zealand music charts, knocking Fergie's "London Bridge" from number one.
+The boys then embarked on an intense two-week nationwide publicity tour stretching from Fat Boy's hometown of Bluff to Whangārei and on the week ending 8 October 2006 they debuted at #1 on the New Zealand music charts, knocking Fergie's "London Bridge" from number one.

 Boyband followed the release of their single with performances at the Waikato vs Otago NPC semi-final rugby game in Hamilton and performing at the 2006 New Zealand Music Awards.
 While it was announced that their performance at the New Zealand Music Awards would be their final performance together, they have since performed at the launch of OK! magazine's New Zealand edition and headlined Auckland's Big Gay Out in February and the Wellington Gay and Lesbian Fair in March and its accompanying afterparty alongside The Glamazons.
 Further plans to record are unknown at this stage.

 At the 2007 Vodafone New Zealand Music Awards on 19 October 2007, Boyband placed second in the category of Highest Selling New Zealand Single for "You Really Got Me".